Glossary Terms

 For example, if you wrote a $100 check you’d write $100 in the box, and write out ‘one hundred dollars and zero cents.’

-Reasons to Write a Personal Check
+Reasons To Write A Personal Check

 Sometimes personal checks are the best way to take care of a payment.
 Common times to use them include: